shariq1989/cookbook/content/recipe/cold_brew.md

 * A [food scale](https://amzn.to/3lYgWXP)

-#### Can I warm up my cold brew if I want the taste, but not the cold?
+#### Can I warm up cold brew concentrate if I want the taste, but enjoy a warm cup of coffee on occasion?

 You sure can.
-In fact, that's the only way my husband, Shariq, will drink it.
+In fact, that's the only way Shariq, will drink it.
 On occasion, I will too.
-Though, I generally prefer an iced coffee anyway.
-I suggest filling your mug 1/3 of the way with cold brew and then top it with boiled water leaving room for cream and sweetener of your choice.
+Though, I generally prefer a cold coffee.
+If you decide to go this route, I suggest filling your mug 1/3 of the way with cold brew and then top it with boiled water leaving room for cream and sweetener of your choice.
+Sip, and enjoy!

 #### What is the best coffee for Cold Brew?